Code-Institute-Submissions/iKelvvv-MS2/README.md

 ### W3C Validator Tools

 I used [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within my HTML pages.
-I had no errors on the index and start_game page.
+I had no errors in the index and start_game page.

 I used [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) to check for any errors within my CSS stylesheet.
-I had no errors on my CSS file.
+I had no errors in my CSS file.

 I used [JS Hint](https://jshint.com/) to check for any errors within my JavaScript file.
-I had not errors on my JavaScript files.
+I had no errors in my JavaScript files.

 ## Manual Testing